mutasim77/ReactJS-Notebook/docs/react-props.md

 ---
+id: props
+title: Props
 sidebar_position: 3
 ---

-# React Props 📌
+# React Props

 - Props are arguments passed into React components.
 - Props are passed to components via HTML attributes.
 - Props stands for properties.

-### React Props are like function arguments in JavaScript and attributes in HTML.
-### To send props into a component, use the same syntax as HTML attributes:
+React Props are like function arguments in JavaScript and attributes in HTML.
+To send props into a component, use the same syntax as HTML attributes:

-### Example:

 Add a **"brand"** attribute to the *Car* element: